 If you’re not interested in modding your stabilizers, keep reading because the next stabilizer is for you.

-If your looking for a stabilizer that is great without mods, Costar’s are the ones for you.
+If your looking for a stabilizer that is great without mods, Costar’s are a pretty decent option.
+Coming in cheaper than the Cherry stabs, they’re quite affordable.

-They can be difficult to install but are superior to the unmodded Cherry stabilizers.
-They are smooth as butter, don’t rattle much and make a very satisfying sound on impact.
+They can be difficult to install and feel similar to the unmodded Cherry stabilizers.
+They are quite smooth, don’t rattle much and make a very satisfying sound on impact.

 Costar can be difficult to mod and swap out since to install you need to hook them into the key caps.
 Trying to remove the keycaps afterwards to clean your keyboard can be quite frustrating and time consuming, because of that some people don’t enjoy this type of stabilizer.